A Hamburger Today

 But many will tell you that the best resource is the local beer blogger, writer, or avid beer Tweeter who's ready with a list of recommendations.
 Try this Beer Bloggers Directory from the Beer Bloggers Conference or the Serious Drinks list of readers' favorite beer blogs.

-There also seem to be more beer tours available now than ever, whether on the bus (Maine Brew Bus offers three tours of Portland and beyond), via bike (In Portland, OR, where Portland Bike Tours offers a $40 beer excursion), or by foot (Local Montreal Tours will take you on an excellent brewpub walkabout).
+There also seem to be more beer tours available now than ever, whether on the bus (Maine Brew Bus offers three tours of Portland and beyond), via bike (In Portland, OR, where Portland Bike Tours offers a $40 beer excursion), or by foot (Montreal Craft Beer Tours will take you on an excellent brewpub walkabout).

 Beer Travel Protips